ABOUT SHEKHINAH'S TAROT DECK

 In most of these

-women envisioned.
-These were signed in menstrual blood at midnight, on
+world women envisioned.
+These were signed in menstrual blood at

-Hallowe'en, with serious intent and ritual.
-You can see the final version
+midnight, on Hallowe'en, with serious intent and ritual.
+You can see

 The members of one group in particular, Lillith, decided, instead of writing a pact, to create a feminist tarot deck.
 (Back then none others had appeared, though Sally Gearhart and Susan Rennie were soon to publish their classic "A Feminist Tarot," which uses the traditional Waite patriarchal deck, but gives new interpretations.)
 Ethical material would be built into the cards, along with many new concepts and images.